Additivemenu/my_django_project/README.md

 + try to deploy the app to aws
   + this is important! and this skills is transferrable!
 + try to do an async programming demo app (e.g. user submit long-running tasks)
++ try to add a kedro app within myapp

 use poetry for package management